laipuran/OverTop/ReadMe.md

 - And can set the values to default
 - Escape to close the window without saving the settings
 - Close the window to save the settings to window parameters
+### App Window
+- Right Click on the window to add app links
+- Double Click to activate MainWindow
+- AppWindow is like a magnet, it can stick to any side of the screen.
 ### 2. Get some values from SystemParameters
 - Get Window Glass Color
 - Get Desktop Brush